Modified Kerr black holes surrounded by dark matter spike: Constraints from the EHT Observations

 \section{Constraints from the EHT Observations}

 The shadow of BHs, which embodies the characteristics of the background spacetime in its distinctive shape and size, can be employed as a valuable tool for examining the fundamental theories of gravity and cosmology.
 Additionally, it can be employed to constrain the deviation parameters within these theories.
-In this section, our motivation is to assess the validity of the BGGM model by making use of EHT results within the strong-field regime \cite{EventHorizonL1,EventHorizonL2,EventHorizonL3,EventHorizonL4,EventHorizonL5,EventHorizonL6,EventHorizonL12,EventHorizonL13,EventHorizonL14,EventHorizonL15,EventHorizonL16,EventHorizonL17}.
-To do so, it is necessary to do further investigation into the BGMKLBH case within both TOV and XHGW background spacetimes.
-Therefore, applying shadow observable, such as shadow radius/angular diameter, we are able to make an estimation of the BGGM parameter $q$.
+In this section, our motivation is to assess the validity of the BGGM model in the context of a deformed Kerr BH surrounded by the DM spike, using of the EHT results within the strong-field regime \cite{EventHorizonL1,EventHorizonL2,EventHorizonL3,EventHorizonL4,EventHorizonL5,EventHorizonL6,EventHorizonL12,EventHorizonL13,EventHorizonL14,EventHorizonL15,EventHorizonL16,EventHorizonL17,DoSci2019,GRAVITYcollaboration,VagnozziCQG2023, UniyalPoDU2023,KhodadiPRD2022,XavierPRD2023}.
+To achieve this goal, it is necessary to do further investigation into the BGMKLBH spacetime.
+Therefore, applying shadow observable, such as shadow radius/angular diameter, we are able to make an estimation of the BGGM parameters $\tilde{\mu}$ and $\ell$.
 In this approach, we consider $\text{M87}^{*}$ \cite{EventHorizonL1,EventHorizonL2,EventHorizonL3,EventHorizonL4,EventHorizonL5,EventHorizonL6} and $\text{Sgr A}^{*}$ \cite{EventHorizonL12,EventHorizonL13,EventHorizonL14,EventHorizonL15,EventHorizonL16,EventHorizonL17} SMBHs as BGMKLBHs.
-We evaluate the constraint on the BGGM parameter using EHT shadow observations for $\text{M87}^{*}$ and $\text{Sgr A}^{*}$ at inclination angles of $17^{\circ}$ and $46^{\circ}$, respectively \cite{BanerjeeJCAP2022,AllahyariJCAP2020,KhodadiJCAP2020}.
+We put constraints on the BGGM parameters using EHT shadow observations for $\text{M87}^{*}$ and $\text{Sgr A}^{*}$, as summarized in Tables~\ref{TabConst1} and \ref{TabConst2}, at inclination angles of $17^{\circ}$ and $46^{\circ}$, respectively \cite{BanerjeeJCAP2022,AllahyariJCAP2020,KhodadiJCAP2020,MengPLB2023,MengPRD2022}.
 To achieve this, we exploit observational data associated with the SMBHs and the DM spike profile within the $\text{M87}$ and Milky Way galaxies.

-To characterize BGMKLBH shadows and estimate the BGGM parameter, we propose two shadow observables: expressed as shadow radius/angular diameter. shadow radius allows us to establish constraints on the BGGM parameter.
-This approach enables us to assess the validity of the BGGM model within the context of a deformed Kerr BH surrounded by the DM spike.
+To characterize the BGMKLBH shadows and estimate the BGGM parameters, we examine two shadow observables: the shadow radius and the angular diameter.
+The shadow radius allows us to impose constraints on the BGGM parameters.